tortellini-tools/action/.github/ISSUE_TEMPLATE/evaluation.md

     - yarn.lock - npmjs.com
     - something - CRAN
   1. Can the tool handle dependencies that have multiple licenses?
   1. Does the tool differentiate between runtime and other sets of dependencies?
-Can it be forced to check runtime only?
+Or, can it be forced to check runtime only?